Open Travel Guide

 Congolese cuisine is built around the staples of the Congo Basin - cassava in multiple forms (fufu dough, chikwangue bread, cassava leaves/pondu), plantains, river fish, palm oil, and smoked meats.
 The cooking is bold, aromatic, and deeply satisfying, varying significantly between Kinshasa's Kongo-influenced west, the Swahili-influenced east around Goma and Bukavu, and the interior Congo River communities.
 Kinshasa has a sophisticated restaurant scene layered on this foundation, with excellent Italian, Lebanese, and French dining alongside beloved local institutions.

-These iconic dishes define the culinary identity of Democratic Republic Of The Congo.
+Iconic dishes that define Democratic Republic Of The Congo.

 Pondu (Cassava Leaf Stew)